wendyhwl/wendyhwl/README.md

 ### About Me 👽

-I'm a fourth year CS undergraduate student at **Simon Fraser University**, with three years of experience in processing and analyzing retail sales data.
+I'm a fourth year CS undergraduate student at **Simon Fraser University**, with three years of industry experience in processing and analyzing retail sales data.

 🤖  Currently working on some cool machine learning projects